ApollosProject/apollos-templates/README.md

 git push heroku master
 ```

-_NOTE: If you have a [team](https://devcenter.heroku.com/articles/heroku-teams) you'd like to use on Heroku to manage billing, you can use the `-t <teamname>` flag in the create command above._
+_NOTE: If you have a [team](https://devcenter.heroku.com/articles/heroku-teams) you'd like to use on Heroku to manage billing, you can use the `-t <teamname>` flag in the `create` command above._

-Test to make sure the app deployed correctly, open the GraphQL Playground on your API
+Open the GraphQL Playground on your API to test the deploy

 ```
 heroku open
 ```

-To enable to deploy on push to master automatically through the workflow, copy your [Heroku API key](https://dashboard.heroku.com/account) and set a [Github secret](https://docs.github.com/en/actions/reference/encrypted-secrets) in your new repository called `HEROKU_API_KEY`.
+To deploy automatically through the Github workflow, copy your [Heroku API key](https://dashboard.heroku.com/account) and set a [Github secret](https://docs.github.com/en/actions/reference/encrypted-secrets) in your new repository called `HEROKU_API_KEY`.

 ![github secret](https://files-5eu5fyz6u.vercel.app)